Git4Prg/solution-challenge-project-glycoguide/README.md

 Run the following command to get the dependencies required for the project: flutter pub get

 Run the Project
-Connect your device or emulator and run the project using the following command:flutter run
+Connect your device or emulator and run the project using the following command: flutter run

 This command will build and run the Flutter application on your connected device or emulator.

+# NOTE
+The Flutter App was tested on Pixel_3a_API_34_extension_level_7_x86_x64